jay13jay/jhax_infrastructure/README.md

 - git

 # How to use
-#### Please note: provided paths are for convenience and can be changed if you'd like, and know how
 1) Clone the repository and create secrets directory
     ```bash
     git clone git@github.com:jay13jay/jhax_infrastructure.git && cd jhax_infrastructure;mkdir Terraform/Wordpress/secret